The Advantages Of Solar Energy Are Great And Promise A Bright Future!

 Also, remember one of the advantages of solar energy is that the fuel is free and abundant.
 Sunlight cost nothing to capture except the initial cost of the equipment.

-The initial cost is offset by the extraordinarily low maintenance that is required, and by the savings you will recoup as you continue to use the free power that the solar power
+The initial cost is offset by the extraordinarily low maintenance that is required, and by the savings you will recoup as you continue to use the free power that the solar power system is generating.

 Advantages To The Environment